 Irritant contact eczema: This happens due to contact with skin irritants, such as acids and other chemicals.

 Dyshidrotic eczema: This is a minute blistering type of eczema, limited to the hands and feet, where it sweats more.
-It twice as common in women.
+It is common in women.

 Neurodermatitis: It is a localized skin condition characterized by chronic itching or scaling with a raised, rough skin over the neck, wrists, forearms, legs, or anal region.